Domesticated plants and animals of Austronesia: Dioscorea alata (ube)

 The ube (Dioscorea alata), also known as the greater yam or water yam, is one of the most important staple crops in Austronesian cultures.
 It is the main species cultivated among Dioscorea, largely because of its much larger tubers and its ease of processing.
-Its center of origin is unknown, but archaeological evidence suggests that it was exploited in Island Southeast Asia and New Guinea before the Austronesian expansion.
+Its center of origin is unknown, but archaeological evidence suggests that it was exploited in Maritime Southeast Asia and New Guinea before the Austronesian expansion.
 Ube is believed to be a true cultigen, only known from its cultivated forms.
 It is a polyploid and is sterile, and thus can not cross bodies of water.
 This restricts its introduction into islands purely by human agency, making them a good indicator of human movement.
 Some authors have proposed an origin in Mainland Southeast Asia without evidence, but it shows the greatest phenotypic variability in the Philippines and New Guinea.